Boy Scouts’ future uncertain after bankruptcy filing

 The Boy Scouts’ finances have been strained in recent years by declining membership and sex-abuse settlements.

-The number of youths taking part in scouting has dropped below 2 million, down from more than 4 million in peak years of the 1970s.
+The number of youths taking part in scouting has dropped below 2 million, down from a peak of more than 4 million during the 1970s.
 The organization has tried to counter the decline by admitting girls, but its membership rolls took a big hit Jan.
 1 when The Church of Jesus Christ of Latter-day Saints — for decades a major sponsor of Boy Scout units — cut ties and withdrew more than 400,000 scouts in favor of programs of its own.

 Most of the newly surfacing cases date to the 1960s, ’70s and ’80s; the organization says there were only five known abuse victims in 2018.
 The Boy Scouts credit the change to an array of prevention policies adopted since the mid-1980s, including mandatory criminal background checks and abuse-prevention training for all staff and volunteers, and a rule that two or more adult leaders be present during all activities.